Trump and Kim Just Met Again. Here's What the North Korean Leader Hopes to Get

 “Kim is looking for enhanced international status and an end to sanctions in return for a freeze in testing,” says Christopher Hill, a former Ambassador to South Korea.
 While millions of Koreans suffer under impoverished conditions, sanctions remain one of the most powerful incentives at America’s disposal. “[Kim] probably senses that Trump really, really wants a deal.
 This all adds up to a very worrisome situation.”

-A Unified Peninsula
+A Unified Korea

 Pyongyang’s ultimate aim is to heal the divide of the Korean War by reunifying the peninsula under a single confederation.
 While South Korea also seeks unity, it’s still unclear what it would look like.
 Just as denuclearization doesn’t mean the same thing to Pyongyang as it does to Washington, Seoul envisions a very different future than its northern counterpart.